AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 ### How to Contribute a Bug Fix or Change

-To contribute code to the project, you'll need:
+To contribute code to the project, first read over the [GOVERNANCE](GOVERNANCE.md) page to understand the roles involved.
+You'll need:

 * A good knowledge of git.

 * A fork of the GitHub repo.

-* An understanding of the project's development workflow
+* An understanding of the project's development workflow.

-* Legal Authorization
+* Legal authorization, that is, you need to have signed a Contributor License Agreement.
 See below for details.

 ## Legal Requirements

-OpenEXR is owned by the Academy Software Foundation and follows the open source software best practice policies of the Linux Foundation.
+OpenEXR is a project of the Academy Software Foundation and follows the open source software best practice policies of the Linux Foundation.

+### License

+OpenEXR is licensed under the [BSD-3-Clause](LICENSE.md) license.
+Contributions to the library should abide by that standard license.

 ### Contributor License Agreements